shu-nimura/shu-nimura.github.io/index.md

 # Shu Nimura

-PhD Student, Nagoya University

-I am a doctoral student at Nagoya University under the supervision of Akira Ishii.
+I am a PhD student at Nagoya University under the supervision of Akira Ishii.

 My research interests include